wmeints/effective-llm-applications/samples/chapter-04/python/chat-completions/README.md

-# Getting started with Semantic Kernel in Python
+# Using chat completions in Python

 This sample demonstrates how to use chat history with the chat completion service to generate a chat-like interface with Azure OpenAI in Semantic Kernel.